 8. Pillow Sham

 Spruce up your bedroom with these awesome DIY pillow shams!
+They are one of my favorite super fast sewing projects.
 Find the tutorial at Rambling Renovators.

 9. Upcycle a Scarf